Meatfucker/svdeez/README.md

 # svdeez

 A simple gui to interact with Stable Video Diffusion.
-Image goes up top, gif comes out bottom.
+Image goes on left, gif comes out on right.
+If you like the output hit accumulate to gather those frames.

 # Requirements

 python 3.10